floarini/Projects/README.md

-This Repository is my ongoing project as portfolio to showcase my data analyst skillset
+This Repository is my ongoing project as portfolio to showcase my data analyst skillset.